You are here: American University School of Education Master's in Education Education Policy and Leadership

 EPL Students with Former US Secretary of Education Arne Duncan

-Offered online, in-person, or hybrid, the MEd in Education Policy and Leadership (EPL) will gives you the tools to shape the future of education.
+Offered online, in-person, or hybrid, the MEd in Education Policy and Leadership (EPL) will give you the tools to shape the future of education.
 The program prepares educators and other professionals to serve as leaders in education organizations.
 Students gain the knowledge and skills in leadership, policy, law, economics, and research to effectively administer education programs and policies at all levels.

 Hybrid Option.
 The EPL program is excited to offer a Hybrid program option.
 Students will be able to complete their MEd in one year by taking a mix of on-campus and online classes over three semesters.
 This fast-track option is designed for full-time students only.
 Admission requirements are the same for the on-campus and online programs.
 Degree and course requirements are also the same as the on-campus and online program.